optimizely/optimizely-edge-agent/critical-testing-project/scripts/validation/configuration-fix-summary.md

 - 'body' for JSON body

 However, the ConfigurationService was using different values:
-- 'headers' (plural) for HTTP headers
+- 'header' (plural) for HTTP headers
 - 'queryParams' for query parameters
 - 'body' was correct